vitos4chitos/University-laboratory-works/Web/README.md

 # Description
-System and application software 2 year.
+Laboratory work for 2 year of study.
 Web programming